xeekworx/sdl2/README.md

 imm32.lib
 version.lib

-This branch is the 2.0.6 release candidate of SDL2.
-As of September 16, 2017 it is not officially released yet.
+This branch is the 2.0.7 primary release of SDL2.
+2.0.7 quick release for bug fixes
 2.0.6 primarily adds Vulkan support and Audio & Joystick improvements.